412-Sea-Island-South/FocusProjects/index.md

 We start by dragging-and-dropping the orange-ish Hadamard gate icon and putting it onto the q0 line.
 Then, we add a CNOT gate to the two qubits, with the big plus-in-a-dot on the q1 line and the small dot on the q0 line.
 Finally, we add measurement gates to the q0 and q1 lines.
 Success!
 You have created your first quantum circuit: a simple superposition!
-We'll move on to create a Bell state, which is slightly harder.
+We'll move on to creating a Bell state, which is slightly harder.

 ##### Qiskit Code
 This is the Qiskit code which you can open in the IBM Quantum Lab.